home-assistant/home-assistant.io/source/_integrations/withings.markdown

 ## Bonus: Template Sensors to Convert Kilograms to Pounds

-In a text editor, replace ```USER_PROFILE_NAME``` in the template sensors below with your withings User Profile Name defined in the Withings integration configuration.
+In a text editor, replace ```USER_PROFILE_NAME``` in the template sensors below with your Withings User Profile Name defined in the Withings integration configuration.

 {% raw %}